simon-brooke/the-great-game/doc/Dynamic-consequences.md

 Essentially the gamble here is that players will find the much richer conversations, and consequent emergent gameplay, possible with non-player charcaters who have dynamic knowledge about their world sufficiently engaging to compensate for a less compelling cinematic experience.
 I believe that they would; but really the only way to find out would be to try.

-Interestingly, an [early preview](https://youtu.be/VwwZx5t5MIc?t=327) of CD PRoject Red's not-yet-complete [Cyberpunk 2077]() suggests that there will be very, very few cutscenes, suggesting that these very experienced storytellers don't feel they need cutscenes either to tell their story or maintain player engagement.
-(Later) It has to be said other commentators who have also played the Cyberpunk 2077 preview say that there are **a lot** of cutscenes, one of them describing the prologue as 'about half cutscenes' - so this impression I formed may be wrong).
+Interestingly, an [early preview](https://youtu.be/VwwZx5t5MIc?t=327) of CD PRoject Red's not-yet-complete [Cyberpunk 2077](https://www.cyberpunk.net/us/en/cyberpunk-2077) suggests that there will be very, very few cutscenes, suggesting that these very experienced storytellers don't feel they need cutscenes either to tell their story or maintain player engagement.